languidnights/jekyll-rst/README.rst

 Contributing
 ============

 I have only tested this fork on my personal websites.
-As the `original project`_ hasn't had development since 2013, so it is quite likely that things in the `Docutils`_ universe has changed since then, so I anticipate there to be issues for more complex setups.
+As the `original project`_ hasn't had development since 2013, so things in the `Docutils`_ universe has changed since then, so I anticipate there to be issues for more complex setups.

 If you have any issues, the best way to report them is through `Github Issues`_